AnimeOpenings/AnimeOpenings/README.md

 ## Deployment

 Deploy it like a regular PHP site.
 It requires no rewrite rules and no dependencies.
-Either clone the repository with `git clone https://github.com/AniDevTwitter/animeopenings.git` or just download a zip with all the files, which you then place on your web server.
+Either clone the repository with git clone command or just download a zip with all the files, which you then place on your web server.

-To make videos appear, create a `video` folder and fill it up, then add the video's information to the names.php file.
+To make videos appear, create a "video" folder and fill it up, then add the video's information to the names.php file.

 For additional configuration, such as replacing the chat and editing the structure or name of the metadata, you're on your own.